 DAY 6: Zadar

-The city of Zadar also boasts remains of the ancient past, but retains a youthful feel with a large student population.
+Today on your Croatia vacation itinerary, transfer to Zadar by taking the scenic route along the coast.
+The city boasts remains of the ancient past, but retains a youthful feel with a large student population.

 Get an immediate introduction with our Self-Guided Zadar Walking Tour that circles past the best sights.
 If you prefer, let a guide lead the way through the streets while explaining the history of Zadar.

-For dinner, choose from one of the restaurants that line the atmospheric lanes of Zadar (Malo Misto or Restoran Bruschetta are our top picks).
+For dinner, choose from one of the restaurants that line the atmospheric lanes of Zadar.
+Malo Misto or Restoran Bruschetta are our top picks.

 End the evening with a taste of Maraschino, the liqueur produced by the local Maraska Company.